Birdabo404/suifetch/README.md

 # suifetch
-A simple, fast and minimalist system info display written in C.
+A minimal, and very fast system info display written in C.
-- forked and improved from tinyfetch.

 ## Depends
 * GCC: You need a C compiler like GCC to compile the C source code.